-The Auburn School Committee approved the District’s Bullying Prevention-Intervention Plan on December 20, 2010.
-This plan was approved by the Department of Elementary and Secondary Education as indicated in a memo received from them dated March 17, 2011.
-As required by DESE, this plan has been kept updated with the latest update being approved by the School Committee on August 13, 2014.
+The Auburn School Committee approved the District’s Bullying Prevention and Intervention Plan on December 20, 2010 which was then approved by the Department of Elementary and Secondary Education in March 2011.
+The latest update to this plan was approved by the School Committee on August 24, 2022.

 If you have questions regarding this plan, please contact your child's school and speak with the building principal.